gene-git/wg_tool/README.rst

 to connect to them.
 Peers that are not gateways are called clients.

 A basic vpn has a wireguard gateway and several clients that can use the gateway.
-The gateway may provide access to internel networks.
+The gateway may provide access to internal networks.
 It may also allow clients to have all their internet traffic flow via the gateway.

 Since traffic between the client and the gateway is encrypted, this provides